-- Governing bodies and proprietors will ensure that all staff members undergo safeguarding and child protection (including online safety) training at induction. - Will receive appropriate safeguarding and child protection (including online safety) refresher training at least on annually (via formal training, email e-bulletins and staff meetings).

-- All staff must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
-This is to ensure that they can comply with the legal expectations under the PREVENT duty.

-Staff training includes clear reference to internal whistleblowing policy and guidance for escalating concerns.
+- Governing bodies and proprietors will ensure that all staff members undergo the Somerset Safeguarding Child Partnership (SSCP) safeguarding and child protection (including online safety) training at induction. - Will receive appropriate safeguarding and child protection (including online safety) refresher training at least annually (via formal training, email e-bulletins and staff meetings). - All staff must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
+This is to ensure that they can comply with the legal expectations under the PREVENT duty. - Staff training includes clear reference to internal whistleblowing policy and guidance for escalating concerns. - All staff should receive training on the expectations, applicable roles and responsibilities in relation to filtering and monitoring.